zkBob/zeropool-relayer/README.md

 # Relayer for ZkBob application

-Relayers primary role is to deliver user-prepared ZkBob transactions to the private pool contract.
+Relayer's primary role is to deliver user-prepared ZkBob transactions to the private pool contract.
 Also, it can be used as cache service to conveniently retrieve information about previous transactions, current Merkle Tree state, transaction fees, etc.

 ## How to start locally

 **Docker:**

 You can use a pre-built [image](https://github.com/zkBob/zeropool-relayer/releases) from registry.
 List of env configuration parameters can be found in `zp-relayer/.env.example`.
 ## Tests